Language: EN

 Some of its features are:

-• Stability: TCP establishes persistent connections between the client and the server, ensuring the ordered and error-free delivery of the transmitted data.
+• Stability: TCP establishes persistent connections between the client and the server, ensuring the ordered and error-free delivery of transmitted data.

-Example of TCP implementation in Node.js
+Example of TCP Implementation in Node.js

 Basic TCP Server